 - 5.4.1 The Health and Social Care Act 2012 (s30) added in a new s.73A to the National Health Service Act 2006 requiring the appointment of a Director of Public Health.
-Under subsection s.73B (5), the Director is required to prepare an annual report on the health of the people in the area of the Local Authority and the Local Authority is required to publish this report. - 5.4.2 Under the NHS Act 2006 as amended by the Health and Social Care Act 2012, Local Authorities are required to take particular steps in exercising public heath functions and the regulations cover commissioning of services. - 5.4.3 The terms of reference (Responsibility for Functions Annex A) Health Overview and Scrutiny Committee are set out in the Council's Constitution and include: - To perform the overview and scrutiny role in relation to health issues which impact upon the residents of the London Borough of Barnet and the functions services and activities of the National Health Service (NHS) and NHS bodies located within the London Borough of Barnet and in other areas.
+Under subsection s.73B (5), the Director is required to prepare an annual report on the health of the people in the area of the Local Authority and the Local Authority is required to publish this report. - 5.4.2 Under the NHS Act 2006 as amended by the Health and Social Care Act 2012, Local Authorities are required to take particular steps in exercising public heath functions and the regulations cover commissioning of services. - 5.4.3 The terms of reference (Responsibility for Functions Annex A) of the Health and Wellbeing Board are set out in the Council's Constitution and include: - To jointly assess the health and social care needs of the population with NHS commissioners, and to apply the findings of the Barnet JSNA to all relevant strategies and policies.